+where $q=0$ for clockwise rates and $q=1$ otherwise.
+The terms $a_{0},a_{1},b_{kl}$ and $\tilde{b}_{kl}$ are independent of the temperature.
 Oscillatory decay takes place at high temperatures.
 Raising the temperature increases the number of gas particles with high energy, which eventually can provide the dominant contribution to $a_{kl}$.
-As shown below, the mechanism behind the oscillatory dynamics can be understood from the high energy expansion of $a_{0},a_{1},b_{kl}$ (see Sec.
+Therefore, the mechanism behind the oscillatory dynamics can be understood from the high energy expansion of $a_{0}, a_{1}$ and $b_{kl}$ (see Sec.
 S.4 on the Supplemental Material):